 Tenant Eviction: Eviction of tenants may be difficult or easy depending upon the nature of the agreement.
 Monthly tenancies can be terminated by giving two months' (notarized) notice of eviction.

 However tenants in fixed term contracts and in contracts exceeding one year can only be evicted through long judicial proceedings.

 Chile is an upper-middle income economy with a track record of sustained growth, its GDP having grown at an annual average of 5.6% from 1990 to 2007, among the highest growth rates in the world.
-Strong growth continued from 2008 to 2012, with an economic contraction of only 1.6% in 2009, with the global financial crisis.
+Strong growth continued from 2008 to 2012, with an economic contraction of only 1.1% in 2009, amidst the global financial crisis.
 Chile then rebounded with 5.8% growth in 2010, despite the earthquake.
-From 2011 to 2013 there was average growth of 5.2%.
+From 2011 to 2013 there was an average growth of 5.2%.

 Fiscal discipline is one of the pillars of Chile’s solid international image.
 From 2000 to 2012, Chile recorded an average budget surplus of 1.7%, reaching a record high of 8.8% of GDP in 2007.
 The budget surplus not only transformed Chile from a debtor to a creditor country, but also placed the country in solid position to weather global economic volatility.
 In May 2010, Chile became OECD’s first Southern American member, highlighting reduction of poverty from 45% in the late 1980s to around 14% in 2009.
 There were other advances, such as strengthening of state institutions and fighting corruption.